JesusFilm/react-prep/Project/7-Strectch.md

 # Stretch

-Just some things to challenge you if you finished all the other tasks already.
+Some things to challenge you if you finished all the other tasks already.

 ## 1. Styling

 Are your components styled?
-Is it something you would show someone?
 Use the `sx` prop to add additional styling.
 Make use of flex box for the layout of the page.

 ## 2. Dialog